-Data Management (DMS) provides the data definition language (DDL)-based lockless change feature.
+Data Management (DMS) provides the DDL-based lockless change feature.
 You can use this feature to change schemas without locking tables.
 This prevents your business from being affected by table locks that are caused due to schema changes.
-This also avoids the latency in synchronization between primary and secondary databases that occurs when schemas are changed by using native online DDL operations.
+This also prevents the synchronization latency between primary and secondary databases from occurring when schemas are changed by using native online DDL operations.

-The Open (DMS OnlineDDL first) feature is enabled for an instance.
+The Open (DMS OnlineDDL first) feature is enabled for a database instance.

 space for you to copy the data of the original table to a new table.